strubium/soft-skills/README.md

 ### If you like the project, please give it a star ⭐ It will show the creator your appreciation and help others to discover the repo.

 # ✍️ About
-The guide contains various soft skills that are usually (but not mandatory) required for various software engineering positions, and that is independent of:
+The guide contains various soft skills that are usually (but not mandatory) required for various software engineering positions, and that are independent of:

 - Expertise in a specific programming language or software technology
 - Experience working with a particular platform